PackmanDude/magic-8/README.md

 ## Download
 Latest executable can be download [here](https://github.com/PackmanDude/magic-8/releases/latest) (Windows, MacOS, Linux)
-(to use from any location add it to your $PATH)
+(to use from any location add it to your PATH)

-Also, don't use pre-realeases, they're broken, like your life.
-Go fuck yourself and don't meet me again ever!

 ## Usage
 Correct behavior is